“Fool! Your fare is the only thing stopping me from breaking your face!”

-Justin’s Rating: I get paid by the word here.
-Pony up $0.15 for each word you read, sucka!
+Justin’s rating: I get paid by the word here.
+Pony up $0.15 for each word you read!

 Happily, I finally found the fix for my craving: D.C.
 Cab.
 A year before Ghostbusters celebrated blue collar schlobs turning a business around and eventually earning themselves a parade, D.C.
 Cab was right there.
 1983 just wasn’t ready for it, I guess.
 Shame, it’s a pretty good flick.

 A very young, bright-eyed and bushy-butted Adam Baldwin (Serenity) is Albert, the son of a deceased cabbie who decides to look up his father’s friend in Washington D.C. and make a go at the taxi driving service.
 There falls in with the motley crew of D.C.
-Cab: ex-Vietnam Vet and current boss Harold (Max Gail), who is married to a witch of a wife; Tyrone (Charlie Barnett), a spastic African-American with an African-Chip on his shoulder; Mr. T as Mr.-freaking-T; Dell (Gary Busey), who’s rude, crude and vile; Xavier (Paul Rodriguez), who fancies himself a gigilo; Bob (Bill Maher), keyboardist; and other assorted action figures that make the TV show “Taxi” seem like… well, like “Taxi”.
+Cab: ex-Vietnam Vet and current boss Harold (Max Gail), who is married to a witch of a wife; Tyrone (Charlie Barnett), an African-American with an African-Chip on his shoulder; Mr. T as Mr. T; Dell (Gary Busey), who’s rude, crude and vile; Xavier (Paul Rodriguez), who fancies himself a lady’s man; Bob (Bill Maher), keyboardist; and other assorted action figures that make the TV show “Taxi” seem like… well, like “Taxi”.
 Just not the same.

-Everyone wishes they could be surrounded with such fun, unorthodox nutjobs, and since you probably don’t get the pleasure I do of walking down the halls every day with people like PoolMan and SueMan lightening the place up with their improv karaoke, then you might as well get along with D.C.
+Everyone wishes they could be surrounded with such fun, unorthodox goofballs, and since you probably don’t get the pleasure I do of walking down the halls every day with people like PoolMan and SueWoman lightening the place up with their improv karaoke, then you might as well get along with D.C.
 Cab and imagine that they made a sequel, and you’re gonna be the new misfit!

 - Irene Cara is billed for appearing as “herself.”